 We, as human beings, can learn big, important, and messy life lessons in ways that don't involve tragedy.
 Click To Tweet

 There isn’t a reason that these things happen.
 There’s no hidden meaning or lesson in a hurricane destroying your entire town.
-There’s nothing you need to learn from being raped, they happen and they suck.
+There’s nothing you need to learn from being raped.
+They happen and they suck.
 Granted, I don’t see this phrase used a lot in those situations, which is why it’s problematic.

 We know that this phrase doesn’t necessarily apply to those situations.
 We don’t always use it.
 There may be some people out there who are using it.
 I personally see it used in a lot more low-key situations.
 If you believe this phrase happens because this not very terrible thing happened to you, then even if no one ever says it to you, you can also apply this phrase to something worse that happens to you.

 That’s what I did for my own assault.
-The phrase in these situations almost insinuates that we own responsibility for the bad thing that happens to us.
+The phrase in these situations almost insinuates that we own responsibility for the bad shit that happens to us.
 If it happened for a reason, then we must have been able to control it in some way.
 It’s also a phrase that butts right up against, you control your own destiny.

 If you control your own destiny and everything happens for a reason, are you causing these things that happen to you?
 There are a lot of lessons to be learned from adversity, tragedy, or failure.
 God knows I’ve learned plenty of them.
 We, as human beings, can learn big, important messy life lessons in ways that don’t involve tragedy.
 We don’t need a natural disaster to convince us that community is important.
 We didn’t need tens of thousands of people to die in a pandemic to see that our system is broken.
 We don’t need our bookstore to flood to understand resilience.